sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

 The `Helloworld` contract stores the sha256 hash of a message in the contract property `hash`.
-Only message which hash value matches `hash` will unlock the contract.
+Only a message which hashes to the value set in `this.hash` will unlock the contract.

 Now let’s look at what is in the smart contract.